-The City estimates creating approximately 36 new affordable or supportive housing units annually.
+The City estimates creatingserving approximately 36 new affordable or supportive housing units35 households annually.
 Many more will be served through rental assistance and rental rehabilitation.
+The City anticipates creating a minimum of 250 supportive and shelter units over the seven year life of the measure.
+Reaching this number is dependent on the availability of other funds from federal, state, not for profit and for profit partners.
+Funds will also be used to help over 1000 additional households through provide supportive services and for rental assistance and homelessness diversion.
 However, this number does not include additional units or households that may be created or served by leveraging Olympia Affordable Housing Fund investments with other funding sources.